girlscript/winter-of-contributing/.github/CONTRIBUTING.md

 Remember your upstream base branch should be main and source should be your feature branch.
 Click on create pull request and add a name to your pull request.
 You can also describe your feature.

-Awesome!
-You have made your first contribution.
+Fantastic!
+You've already made your first contribution.🥳

 #### BE OPEN!